-Woman arrested after rental car theft says 'demons took it'
+Woman charged with stealing rental car says 'demons took it'

-JACKSONVILLE, Fla. - A woman who was arrested after an SUV was stolen Thursday from the Ace Rent a Car on Jacksonville's Northside told News4Jax "the demons took it."
+JACKSONVILLE, Fla. - A woman who was arrested after an SUV was stolen Thursday from an Ace Rent a Car on Jacksonville's Northside told News4Jax "the demons took it."

+Gardinia McCullough, 23, appeared in court Friday morning on car theft charges, and her bond was set at just over $15,000.
+She was wearing a red jumpsuit, which indicates to guards in the jail that she needs extra attention, and she was not wearing a long-haired wig that she had on the night she was arrested.

-Employees of the rental car company found the woman with the SUV less than a mile away at the Travelodge Inn and Suites on Airport Road.
+Police said employees of the rental car company found McCullough with the SUV less than a mile away at the Travelodge Inn and Suites on Airport Road.

 Surveillance cameras of the business caught a woman wearing the same clothing at the front desk.
 Moments later, a white Toyota RAV4 is seen driving away.